grantranda/retorn/README.md

   - [Gson](https://github.com/google/gson)

 ## Running
-1. Download the latest release.
+1. Download *Retorn.zip* from the latest release.
-2. Place the jar file and resources folder in the same directory.
+2. Extract the jar file and resources folder to the same directory.
 3. Run the application:

 ```